Looking for a convenient way to make bacon last? Store cooked bacon in the freezer!

 Cover all your bacon with a final layer of wax paper.
 Freeze for at least two hours, up to overnight.

-3. Bag It and Store It
+3. Bag It In a Freezer Bag and Put It In The Freezer

 Transfer all your frozen cooked bacon to a zip-top freezer bag, confident that they won’t stick together thanks to your prior freeze.
 It’ll keep for four to six months.